Sales & Marketing / Founder

 I’m not a wine sommelier.
 I just know and enjoy a good glass of wine.
-And I love it even more if it’s from California or Washington State.
+And I love it even more if it’s from California, Washington or Oregon.
 Although I’ve had no involvement or training in the wine industry other than as a consumer, you may call me a wine enthusiast.
 During the time that I’ve been enjoying wine, I’ve learned a thing or two about wine, among them, that wine is about relationships and sharing.

 And this is my story